-I enter the adjacent bathroom, close the door and look around at all the slippery hard surfaces noting that it is a deathtrap for a person in my condition.
+I enter the adjacent bathroom, close the door, and look around at all the slippery hard surfaces, noting that it is a deathtrap for a person in my condition.
 I could let myself slip and fall and end all pain.
-Of course I should be grateful I have a modern bathroom to use.
-Intellectually I know I should be grateful but I don’t feel it in my heart right now.
+Of course, I should be grateful I have a modern bathroom to use.
+Intellectually, I know I should be grateful, but I don’t feel it in my heart right now.

 I glance at my reflection in the mirror.
-I have a three day beard growth and my afro is uncombed and uneven.
+I have a three-day beard, and my Afro is uncombed and uneven.
 I hadn’t planned to have Anna see me like this.

-I glance away unable to look any longer and my thoughts return to Timmy.
-Giving Timmy money hurts him, not helps him.
-My mother and I do it out of fear of what will happen to him if we don’t.
+I glance away, unable to look any longer, and my thoughts return to Timmy.
+Giving him money will hurt him, not help him.
+My mother and I have done it out of fear of what will happen to him if we don’t.
 I then resent Timmy even more, but I have nothing to fear now, do I?

-I know Timmy will never change but I briefly wonder what it would be like if I just gave him the money.
+I know Timmy will never change, but I briefly wonder what it would be like if I just gave him the money.
 What if I am wrong about it hurting him?
 Not allowing him to stand on his own two feet?

 I shake my head because I know that either way I would still resent him.
 The only way to not resent him is to not give him the money.
-I am trying to spend my last days not being angry.
+I’m trying to spend my last days not being angry.

-When I return, Timmy helps me into the bed.
-I can sense that he is eager to finally tell me why he needs the money.
-Well, it is a waste of effort because I am not giving it to him.
+When I return, Timmy helps me into bed.
+I can sense he’s eager to finally tell me why he needs the money.
+Well, it’s a waste of effort because I’m not giving it to him.

-“This opportunity will never come again,” He says as I slowly lay back in the bed.
+“This opportunity will never come again,” he says as I slowly lay back on the pillows.
 I just smile at him.
-“I need a house bro.
-My new girl Tina is pregnant, but she will leave me if I don’t show her I can provide,” He says resuming his seat at the deathwatch.
+“I need a house, bro.
+My new girl Tina is pregnant, but she’ll leave me if I don’t show her I can provide.”
+He resumes his seat at the deathwatch.

-Great a new niece or nephew that I will never meet, I miss them already.
+Great, a new niece or nephew I will never meet.
+I miss him or her already.

 “Why don’t you just go to a bank?”
-I say.
+I ask.

-“I need a down payment and I am in debt up to my neck,” He says.
-“Listen, I know you’re still mad at me about Anna, that was over a year ago,” He suddenly says.
+“I need a down payment, and I’m in debt up to my neck.
+Listen, I know you’re still mad at me about Anna.
+That was over a year ago,” he suddenly says.

-“That’s not it,” I say softly.
+“That’s not it,” I reply softly.
 I feel so tired.
 I will probably pass out again soon.

-“Well whatever, I found a foreclosure that doesn’t have a ton of people already bidding on it.
-This is like a miracle,” He says punctuating the words with excited gesturing of his hands.
+“Well, whatever.
+I found a foreclosure that doesn’t have a ton of people already bidding on it.
+This is like a miracle.”
+He punctuates the words with excited hand gestures.

 “Stop,” I whisper.

-He stops taking suddenly, hands poised in midair.
+He stops talking suddenly, hands poised in midair.

 “I’m not giving you any money,” I say as I look at him.
 His face is a frozen mask.
-“But, I am prepared to give you something else really valuable to me,” I say.
+“But, I am prepared to give you something else really valuable to me.”
 I can sense his brain calculating the value of what I am proposing.
-“My time,” I see the comprehension spread across his face.
-“You don’t know how important that is until you don’t have much of it left,” I say.
+“My time.”
+I see the comprehension spread across his face.
+“You don’t know how important that is until you don’t have much of it left.”